Ch3rry-Pi3-AI/MLOps-Hotel-Reservation-Prediction/README.md

 3) Configure the pipeline:
    - Update `config/config.yaml` for your data source and feature settings.
    - Review `config/paths_config.py` for artifact locations.
+   - If ingesting from GCS, set `GOOGLE_APPLICATION_CREDENTIALS` to your service account key JSON path.

 4) Run end-to-end training:
 ```bash